The renormalization of the shell-model GT operator starting from effective field theory for nuclear systems: Theoretical framework

-The Coulomb potential is explicitly taken into account aside the matrix elements of the $NN$ potential.
-The oscillator parameter $\hbar \omega$ we have employed to compute the matrix elements of the $NN$ and $NNN$ potentials in the HO basis is equal to 11 MeV and 10 MeV for $^{40}$Ca and $^{56}$Ni cores, respectively, according to the expression $\hbar \omega= 45 A^{-1/3} -25 A^{-2/3}$ \cite{Blomqvist68}.
+The Coulomb potential is explicitly taken into account, and summed to the matrix elements of the NN potential.
+The oscillator parameter $\hbar \omega$ we have employed to compute the matrix elements of the $NN$ and $NNN$ potentials in the HO basis is equal to 11 and 10 MeV for $^{40}$Ca and $^{56}$Ni cores, respectively, according to the expression $\hbar \omega= 45 A^{-1/3}-25 A^{-2/3}$ \cite{Blomqvist68}.